dot-config/dot-config.github.io/README.md

 ### Do we really need yet another standard?

 Dot-config is **not a new standard**, is just an extension of XDG one, one that covers for projects directories in addition to user home directories.
-It does not contradict with it.